jamanrique/SurveyAnalysis.jl/README.md

 - [ ] Analysis of complex survey data
 - [ ] Survey documentation

-# Roadmap and specific projects
+# Roadmap and specific principles
 This section will be soon be completed.
 Nevertheless, there are over-arching principles that will guide the package development:

 - **Documentation:** If a function, process or procedure isn't documented, **it does not exist**.
 Coming from audit practice, I understand the importance of documentation.